Economic commentary provided by Alberta Central Chief Economist Charles St-Arnaud

 The views and opinions expressed in this publication are solely and independently those of the author and do not necessarily reflect the views and opinions of any organization or person in any way affiliated with the author including, without limitation, any current or past employers of the author.
 While reasonable effort was taken to ensure the information and analysis in this publication is accurate, it has been prepared solely for general informational purposes.
 There are no warranties or representations being provided with respect to the accuracy and completeness of the content in this publication.
 Nothing in this publication should be construed as providing professional advice on the matters discussed.
 The author does not assume any liability arising from any form of reliance on this publication.

-Alberta Central member credit unions can download a copy of this commentary in the Research Hub here.
+Alberta Central member credit unions can download a copy of this commentary in the Members Area here.